 Campus Assault and Relationship Education (CARE)

-A Guide for the Fordham University Community
+A Guide for Fordham University Students

 This section of the student handbook website contains the content of the CARE brochure in a format for easy viewing from your computer or browser as well as a pdf version you can view and print.
 Click on the links to the left to visit the sections of the CARE brochure.